savannahmhunter/STRIDE_temporary_jobs_project/raw_data/readme.md

-This is the readme describes how I got the raw data (source), its location, and connection to the storage location below.
+### This readme describes how I got the raw data (source), its location, and connection to the storage location below.

 The raw data was obtained from the UC Davis HR Department.
 Temporary, contract, and limited positions posted to career opportunities website were pulled by the HR Department for years 2016-2018.